alexkokkinos/scenario2/README.md

 ## How to use

-1. Ensure your AWS IAM user has rights to create VPCs, Security Groups, IAM users/roles, CloudWatch Logs, and EC2 Instances
+1. Ensure your AWS IAM user has rights to create VPCs, Security Groups, IAM users/roles, CloudWatch Logs, and EC2 Instances.
-1. Ensure Terraform is installed
+1. Ensure Terraform 0.11.10 is installed
 1. Clone this repository's master branch
 1. In the root directory of this repository, create `terraform.tfvars` and populate it with the following information: